Bachfischer/bachfischer.github.io/_posts/2022-01-25-testing-the-robustness-of-learned-index-structures.md

 As part of the experiments for my master's thesis, I evaluated three index implementations by measuring their throughput in million operations per second.
 The evaluated indexes consist of two learned index structures [ALEX](https://github.com/microsoft/ALEX) and [Dynamic-PGM](https://pgm.di.unipi.it/) as well as a traditional B+ Tree.
 Because indexes are usually used to speed-up data retrieval when dealing with massive amount of data, I chose to evaluate the performance of the indexes based on the [SOSD benchmark datasets](https://github.com/learnedsystems/SOSD/) that consist of 200 million keys each.

 Unfortunately, executing the poisoning attack by Kornaropoulos et al. is heavily computationally intensive, so I had to run them with a fixed poisoning threshold of $p=0.0001$, thus generating 20,000 poisoning keys for a dataset of 200 million keys.
-However, this poisoning threshold can be considered to be relatively low, and previous work on poisoning attacks has used poisoning thresholds of up-to $p=0.02$.
+This poisoning threshold can be considered to be relatively low, as previous work on poisoning attacks has used poisoning thresholds of up-to $p=0.20$.

 # Implementing a flexible microbenchmark for learned indexes